-Our consistent strategy continues | Our net operating income margin is to deliver sustainable and growing earnings underpinned by our highly accretive development pipeline, strong University partnerships and scalable operational platform, PRISM.
+Our consistent strategy continues to deliver sustainable and growing earnings underpinned by our highly accretive development pipeline, strong University partnerships and scalable operational platform, PRISM.
 Recurring profits increased by 24% and our dividend is up by 20%.
 We achieved rental growth of 3.8% increasing earnings and NAV.

-Our high quality portfolio with a wide range of price points and room sizes, sector-leading brand and services continue to attract students and to deliver a superior experience for students and universities, driving sustainable income.
+Our high quality portfolia with a wide range of price points and room sizes, sector-leading brand and services continue to attract students and to deliver a superior experience for students and universities, driving sustainable income.